-During the recent Great Recession, we observed big swings of the US exchange rate that were accompanied by highly volatile movements in world commodity prices (See Figure 1).
-In his recent VOX article in December 2014, Jeffrey Frankel argued that commodity prices declined rapidly in 2014 mainly due to the anticipation of a rise in the interest rate in the US via the following four channels: the extraction channel (Hotelling, 1931), the inventory channel (Frankel 1986, Frankel 2014), the financialization channel (Hamilton and Wu, 2014), and the exchange rate channel (Frankel, 2006).
+During the recent Great Recession, we observed big swings of the US dollar exchange rate that were accompanied by highly volatile and persistent movements in world commodity prices.
+In his recent VOX article in December 2014, Jeffrey Frankel argued that commodity prices declined rapidly in 2014 in terms of dollars but went up in terms of other currencies as monetary tightening, i.e., a rise in the interest rate, was anticipated in the US, whereas the European Central Bank and Bank of Japan have continued monetary stimulus.
+He suggested the following four channels through which monetary policy influences commodity price dynamics: the extraction channel (Hotelling, 1931), the inventory channel (Frankel 1986, Frankel 2014), the financialization channel (Hamilton and Wu, 2014), and the exchange rate channel (Frankel, 2006).